driskull/ds2020/OUTLINE.md

   - Internationalized in 30+ languages
   - Code for the view and sass is open source on Github
   - Themable by using the tooling on JSAPI resources on github
-- We hope these will allow you to easily create great apps! thank you
+- We hope these widgets will make it easier for you to create great apps!
+- Thank you